ar1st0crat/NWaves/README.md

 ```

-Just feed data to this function chunk after chunk (of arbitrary length), and it will handle everything.
-Everytime it returns the number of already filtered samples placed in the output array.
+Just feed data to this function - chunk after chunk (of arbitrary length), and it will handle everything.
+It returns the number of already filtered samples placed in the output array.

 See also OnlineDemoForm code.